syvwlch/Metroscope/LESSONS_LEARNED.md

 4. Run one command in terminal to set up virtual environment, install all dependencies with correct version

-5. Run another command in terminal to run test suite to make sure everything Frameworks
+5. Run another command in terminal to run test suite to make sure everything works

-Done!
+6. Done, start coding!

 A prime example of treating your future self as a colleague to onboard as easily as possible.

 ## Third Party Libraries & Frameworks